CambridgeDH/CDH-cookbook/beginner/python/lesson3-mechanics-python-language.md

 It is recommended that you feel comfortable running cells in Jupyter Notebooks and that you understand the contents of Lessons 1 and 2 before starting this lesson.
 Fundamentally, you should know:

 <ol>
-<li>How to install and load a Python package or Module.</li>
+<li>How to install and load a Python package or module.</li>
 <li>What a variable is, how to name it, and how to print it.</li>
 <li>What data types are, and a few kinds of data types.</li>
 </ol>

-In this lesson, we will master the most important structure in Python code: the **function**.
+Most importantly, we will meet the foundational element in Python code: the **function**.
 You will learn what a function is and its 'anatomy'.
-You will also get your first look at **loops** and will learn to write a simple loop using what you learn about functions.
+You will also get your first look at **loops**, which are forms that functions can take, and you will learn to write a simple loop.

 You are encouraged to follow along by copying and pasting code into your own Jupyter Notebook cells and running them.

 [Back to table of contents](#contents)

 ## Functions: The Building Blocks of Python Code
-In the previous lesson you learned that Python categorises data into different types, such as lists, strings, integers, etc. You also learned how to 'declare' variables by giving your data specific names.
+In the previous lesson you learned that Python categorises data into different categories, such as lists, strings, integers, etc. You also learned how to 'declare' variables by giving your data specific names.
 But now, we want to *do* something with all of this data.
 After all, that is the purpose of code: to get the computer to perform tasks for us.

-**Functions** are the things that help us do this.
-They are what we call the instructions telling the computer to do something with your variables.
+**Functions** are the action elements of Python code.
+They are the instructions telling the computer to do something with your variables.
 In fact, you have already been using a function: the print statement!
-This statement is a built-in function (more on that later!) that reads the variable you declared and prints it on the screen.
+This statement is a special kind of function known as a built-in function, and we will discuss this kind of function in later lessons.

 [Back to table of contents](#contents)

 ## The Anatomy of a Function
 In order to have functions that function, we have to obey the rules of the Python language and use the proper syntax.
 Functions can be complex or simple, but they all start with a basic core structure.
+Let's get a sense of this.

 The following function, called 'greet', prints the phrase 'Hello World!' when run:

 ```python
 def greet():
     print('Hello World!')
 greet()
 ```
 When looking at code, it helps to break it down into its individual parts.
-Let's look at this function's parts, line by line.
+Let's examine this function line by line.

 ```python
 def greet():
 ```
 'def' tells Python that you are about to **define** a function. 'greet' is the name we will give this function.
 We could call it anything, but 'greet' makes the most sense here.
 After 'greet', you see curved brackets, with nothing inside, before a colon.
 These are where we could put in other elements, called *parameters* to help the function work.
 But here, 'greet()' doesn't need anything extra, so they are empty.
-We will explain more about this later in the lesson.
+We will explain more about why these curved brackets are sometimes empty later in the lesson.

 Now, on to the next line: